dcmikki/vagrant_automation/libvirt/alpine-swarm/README.md

 ```

-Note: If you deploy more manager the first manager will become as the leader
+NOTE: If you deploy more managers the first manager will become as the leader.

 ### Add node worker to swarm
 ```